 John credits his ability to kick the ball through the uprights based on visuals, not words.
-He learned early in his career not to talk himself out situations, but rather create a visual of the ball going through the uprights – similar to how a golfer visualizes contact.
+He learned early in his career not to talk himself out of situations but rather create a visual of the ball going through the uprights – similar to how a golfer visualizes contact.

 John’s Message: “Getting through hard times helps you become strong mentality.
 Also, realizing how important it is after those misses, to come back and remain positive.”

 Play Multiple Sports As A Kid